\\\ Pet Charities At Christmas Time

 |Street Vet was founded in 2016 to aid the growing number of dogs on the street with their homeless owners.
 The homeless have such a bond with their pets but cannot afford expensive veterinary care when it is needed.
 StreetVet charity provides care with vets and nurses working with some outreach centres across the UK weekly.
 The cases number most dogs, some cats, and a rabbit. |

 Working out of Battersea Dogs Home, veterinary staff donate their time across the UK to help those in need.
-Vets vaccinate, microchip, treat for lungworm and fleas, performed surgeries.
+Vets vaccinate, microchip, treat for lungworm and fleas, perform surgeries.

 |Street Paws provide free accessible veterinary care and emergency kennel space to animals living with homeless people in the UK.|